This is the multi-page printable view of this section. Click here to print.

 The following factors have a negative contribution to the code quality score:

-• This package has a large number of instances of likely incorrect code that is associated with coding issues and potential bugs
+• This package has many instances of likely incorrect code that is associated with coding issues and potential bugs

-• This package has a large number of instances of questionable code warnings that are associated with coding issues and potential bugs
+• This package has many instances of questionable code warnings that are associated with coding issues and potential bugs

 • This project has a high number of indirect dependencies compared to the number of direct dependencies; this additional code increases the cost of building the project and its supply chain risk.